Skip Breadcrumb Links

 Find out more about these tests in What are the language requirements for post-secondary education?

 Many community agencies can give you information about getting your English assessed.
-To find help in your area, go to Services Near Me.
+To find help, go to Services Near Me and search for "settlement services" in your area.

 Assessment for Citizenship and Immigration Applications